khyateed/Movie-Data-Analysis/README.md

 ### PDF Submission in Canvas

-Submit all four files as a single submission in the "File Upload" box toward the bottom of this page.
+Submit all four PDF files as a single submission in the "File Upload" box toward the bottom of this page.
 There should currently be a "Choose File" button to upload a single file, but there will be no location to upload additional files.
 To upload more files, you must click the "Add Another File" link in the submission box - you will need to do this multiple times to submit all four files.
 Once all four files are included in your submission, hit the blue "Submit Assignment" button.

 ## Project Review